Advertiser disclosure

 Set up notifications so that you’ll know as soon as there’s significant activity on your account.
 You customize these notifications in the app’s settings.
 Set your preferences for Dividends, Bank Transfers, Orders, and Price Movements.

-» Open an account and get a free stock from Robinhood today!
+» Open an account with Robinhood today!

 How does Robinhood make money?